A Personal Note from Ellen …

 Through this challenging work and my volunteer service on the SC Education Oversight Committee, I have dug deep into K-12 education policy.
 I have seen “under the hood” of South Carolina’s education system and built strong relationships with both education innovators and policy leaders across the state.

 As a volunteer in my church, I have gained important perspective working closely with children and adults with special needs and their families.
-As a lifelong learner, I’m pursuing a Master’s degree in Management and Leadership that I will complete this year.
+As a lifelong learner, I have completed coursework for my Master’s degree in Educational Leadership.

 Leadership has never been more necessary in South Carolina education.